DFE-Digital/npq-separation/data-integrity.md

 ## Next Steps

 1. Deep dive into the purposed data migration plan
-2. Understand odd scenarios:
+2. Understand oddly shaped scenarios:
     1. applications in ECF and not in NPQ and vice-versa
-    2. Understand users in NPQ and not in ECF (by ecf_id) (maybe deduped users?)
+    2. users in NPQ and not in ECF (linked by ecf_id) (maybe deduped users?)